I-Jac/wLiquify-docs/protocol/cross-chain.md

    - Cross-chain transfer
    - Token minting/burning

-### Binance Peg Integration
-1. **Token Flow**
-   - Peg token creation
-   - Bridge transfer
-   - Solana integration
-   - Supply management

-2. **Security**
-   - Reserve verification
-   - Supply checks
-   - Emergency controls
-   - Risk management

-*(Note: This documentation will be updated as cross-chain integration evolves and new features are implemented.)*
+*(Note: This documentation will be updated as cross-chain integration evolves and automation features are implemented.)*